 Baylee Kindig grew up with and around the shop so it was a natural progression that at 16 she began working in the shop as a parts runner.
 She then worked her way to the front office receptionist.
 Nowadays she works upstairs with the big girls managing our Websites, Marketing, and Apparel.
 She and Charity also trade off on managing the shops Social Media.
 She literally had no previous experience but has bullshitted her way to the top and created a position nobody knew we needed but now cannot live without.
 She may have winged it but she does a killer job!
 She has dabbled in graphic design, photography, and the wonderful world of Microsoft & Adobe Programs.
-Overall she is your go to girl and takes on any job we throw her.
+Overall she is your go-to girl and takes on any job we throw her.
 Baylee harbors a real love for Volkswagens fueled by her parent’s passion, she has a ’67 Beetle project car that is still sitting.
 She dreams of following in her parent’s footsteps and creating her own successful business someday.
-Baylee has a 2-year-old furbaby named Hooch, and she is happily married to her husband Kaden, finally!
+Baylee has a 4-year-old furbaby named Hooch and she is happily married to her husband Kaden, finally!
 You can also bet your ass Baylee wrote this bio, told you I manage the website.